Cecilia8989/pands-project/README.md

 </p>
 </details

-Next, I want the code plots histograms for each separate variable to show the distribution of values for each species.
-Instead of plotting four separate graphs, the code uses subplots to combine them into one figure.
-The histogram for each variable is created using seaborn's [*histplot()* method [23]](https://stackoverflow.com/questions/67300148/best-fit-to-a-histogramplot-iris), which includes a KDE curve (kernel density estimation) and shows the distribution of values for each species using a different color.
+Next, I want the code plot an histogram for each variable separately to show the distribution of values for each species.
+Instead of creating four separate graphs, the code combine them into one figure using subplots.
+The histogram for each variable is created using seaborn's [*histplot()* method [26]](https://stackoverflow.com/questions/67300148/best-fit-to-a-histogramplot-iris), which includes a KDE curve (kernel density estimation) and shows the distribution of values for each species using a different color.

 ![Sub_1]()